Robert Cailliau

-Robert Cailliau (last name pronunciation: [kajo], born 26 January 1947) is a Belgian informatics engineer who proposed the first (pre-www) hypertext system for CERN in 1987 and collaborated with Tim Berners-Lee on the World Wide Web (jointly winning the ACM Software System Award) from before it got its name.
+Robert Cailliau (/fr/; born 26 January 1947) is a Belgian informatics engineer who proposed the first (pre-www) hypertext system for CERN in 1987 and collaborated with Tim Berners-Lee on the World Wide Web (jointly winning the ACM Software System Award) from before it got its name.
 He designed the historical logo of the WWW, organized the first International World Wide Web Conference at CERN in 1994 and helped transfer Web development from CERN to the global Web consortium in 1995.
 He is listed as co-author of How the Web Was Born by James Gillies, the first book-length account of the origins of the World Wide Web.

 Biography

 Cailliau was born in Tongeren, Belgium.
 In 1958 he moved with his parents to Antwerp.
 After secondary school he graduated from Ghent University in 1969 as civil, mechanical and electrical engineering (Dutch: Burgerlijk Werktuigkundig en Elektrotechnisch ingenieur).
 He also has an MSc from the University of Michigan in Computer, Information and Control Engineering, 1972.

 During his military service in the Belgian Army, he maintained Fortran programs to simulate troop movements.